Mordants for Natural Dyes – What You Need to Know

 Using natural dyes to color your fabrics is a fun and rewarding experience that produces unique results thanks to natural dye variances, natural fiber variances, and mordants.

-If you’re brand new to natural dyeing techniques, I recommend learning a little more about natural dyes before just jumping into an unfamiliar process that uses chemicals.
+If you’re brand new to natural dyeing techniques, I recommend learning a little more about natural dyes before jumping into an unfamiliar chemical process.

 However, once you try it, I’m sure you’ll love the process – and the results.